The paperback edition sports a lusty brand new cover and would make a neat Christmas gift for anyone interested in the sexy world of plants.

 What the book is — and where to buy it:

-- Hard-cover, in full-colour, with easy-to-read. entertaining chapters that follow the “arc” of a love affair.
+- Easy-to-read. entertaining chapters that follow the “arc” of a love affair.

 - Packed with remarkable illustrations and photographs.
 Some are contemporary, others are classic paintings by famous artists of bygone days, like Leonardo da Vinci.

 - Buy (or order it ) at any bookstore.
 Or get it online from Indigo or Amazon.

 - Also published as an E-book.
 Go to Amazon or Indigo for instructions on how to download it.